microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/examples/v1.0-beta/Update-MgUserPlanner.md

 	}
 }
 # A UPN can also be used as -UserId.
-Update-MgUserPlanner -UserId $userId -BodyParameter $params
+Update-MgBetaUserPlanner -UserId $userId -BodyParameter $params
 ```
-This example shows how to use the Update-MgUserPlanner Cmdlet.
+This example shows how to use the Update-MgBetaUserPlanner Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).